Transfer Admission

 Admission Process

 Yes, students who previously applied to UD as either a first-year student or a transfer student will need to reapply for admission.
-Simply log in to your Admission Account to create a new application.
+You can apply via UD's application or the Common App.

 If you previously attended UD and are interested in returning, please complete the Intent to Return form.